apache/thrift/test/keys/README.md

 # Test Keys and Certificates
 This folder is dedicated to test keys and certificates provided in multiple formats.
-Primary use are language test suites and cross language tests.
+Primary use are unit test suites and cross language tests.

     test/keys

+**The files in this directory must never be used on production systems.**

 ## SSL Keys and Certificates